pycvxset.Ellipsoid (API details)

 • x (cvxpy.Variable) – CVXPY variable to be optimized

-• flatten_order (char) – Order to use for flatten (choose between “F”, “C”).
+• flatten_order (Literal["F", "C"]) – Order to use for flatten (choose between “F”, “C”).
 Defaults to “F”, which implements column-major flatten.
 In 2D, column-major flatten results in stacking rows horizontally to achieve a single horizontal row.

 Returns: